Doppler Pulse Amplification: Introduction

 \pati{Structure Article \\}{} The paper is structured as follows.
 Section~\ref{sec:Doppler_Pulse_Amplification_Concept} introduces DoPA in parallel to CPA.
 Section~\ref{sec:System_Analysis} analyzes the DoPA system using a space-time wedge implementation.
 Section~\ref{sec:System_Demonstration} demonstrates this analysis.
-Section~\ref{sec:Device_Size_Reduction} explores how the device size can be reduced by replacing the space-time wedge with a space-time Fresnel profile.
-Finally, Sec.~\ref{sec:Conclusions} concludes the paper and discusses potential experimental implementations.
+Section~\ref{sec:Device_Size_Reduction} discusses how the device size can be reduced by replacing the space-time wedge with a space-time Fresnel profile.
+Section~\ref{sec:Experimental_Outlook} outlines potential experimental realizations of the DoPA system.
+Finally, Sec.~\ref{sec:Conclusions} concludes the paper.